-UNPACKING THE COOL ARC® 40
+UNPACKING THE COOL-ARC® 40

 The packaging of the Cooler is designed to withstand shipping abuse, and contains a cardboard liner that surrounds the unit.
 If any shipping damage has occurred, contact your certified Lincoln distributor or service center.
 When unpacking the unit, avoid thrusting sharp objects through the carton liner, which may puncture the plastic reservoir.
-Below is the recommended procedure for unpacking the Cooler:
+The following is the recommended procedure for unpacking the Cooler:

-- · Open top flap where identification label appears. - Remove loose items and top insert. - Open bottom flap. - Remove bottom insert and slide Cooler, wrapped in inside liner from outer carton. - Gently remove liner and packaging foam from Cooler.
-Save the instruction manual and service directory supplied with the COOL ARC® 40 for parts orders and future maintenance service.
+- Open top flap where the identification label appears. - · Remove loose items and the top insert. - · Open the bottom flap. - Remove the bottom insert and then slide the Cooler, wrapped in inside liner, from the outer carton. - Gently remove the liner and packaging foam from the Cooler.

+Save the instruction manual and the service directory supplied with the COOL ARC® 40 for parts orders and future maintenance service.

-FILLING THE COOLANT RESERVOIR:
+FILLING THE COOLANT RESERVOIR